zachhardesty7/tamper-monkey-scripts-collection/README.md

 * [Harvest][harvest]
     * Display pre-tax income based on clocked hours, must update with pay rate, defaults to $16 / hour ![conversion next to hours worked][harvest-img]
 * [Soundcloud][soundcloud]
-    * Add seemless download button that uses an external service for any track ![soundcloud external download button][soundcloud-img]
+    * Add seamless download button that uses an external service for any track ![soundcloud external download button][soundcloud-img]
 * [Google Docs][gdocs]
     * Center document on screen and prevent horizontal scrolling
     * Add a status bar at the bottom of the page to track word count and settings inside of the script to control excluding quotes, parenthesis, brackets, etc from count